 There is no one process to use for assessing and responding to an LEA or school's Act 173 needs.
-But for school systems that are looking for an outline to refer to, the AOE offers the process below.
-Educators who are familiar with the AOE's CNA toolkit may recognize similarities and common language between this process and the parts of a CNA.
-Leadership teams that have engaged in the CNA already may find that they've already completed some of the process steps described below and should consider leveraging their current improvement work as they identify entry points to their Act 173 response.
+But for school systems that are looking for an outline to refer to, the AOE offers the six-step process below.
+Educators who are familiar with the AOE's Comprehensive Needs Assessment (CNA) toolkit may recognize similarities and common language between this process and the parts of a CNA.
+Leadership teams that have engaged in the CNA may find that they've already completed some of the process steps described below and should consider progress made within that work as a part of identifying where to step into the process described below.

 For leadership teams responding to Act 173 for the first time, the AOE recommends starting at Step 1 with an assessment of the strengths of their systems.
-For teams that are currently engaged in Act 173 response work, the AOE recommends identifying roughly where they are in this process and proceeding from there.